Politohh/IW3-ENHANCER-MOD/README.md

 ## Installation

 1. Download.
-2. Extract and put the folder in your cod4 mod directory.
+2. Extract and put the mod.ff and the *.iwd* archive in your cod4 mod directory.
 3. Done!

 ## Credits